 1. In cell D42 to D44, enter start column, end column, and row #.
 Then in cell E42 to E44, enter E as start column, I as end column, and 40 as row #.

-2. To calculate the sum of FCF, we use the INDIRECT formula =SUM(INDIRECT(E42&E44):INDIRECT(E43&E44)).
+2. To calculate the sum of free cash flow (FCF), we can use the INDIRECT formula =SUM(INDIRECT(E42&E44):INDIRECT(E43&E44)).
 The formula takes the value from E42 to E44 to find the numbers being summed, making the SUM formula very dynamic.

 Assume that you want to move the free cash flow values to another row.
 Instead of entering the row number every time the values are moved, you can use the CELL function to locate the values.